 The Asian financial hubs of Singapore and Hong Kong have become popular for global investors.
 Hong Kong in particular tends to be very attractive as companies can open a multi-currency bank account.

-Healy Consultants Group PLC preferred offshore jurisdictions
+Healy Consultants Group preferred offshore jurisdictions

 For more information on offshore banking and tailored global banking solutions for your business, contact us at